 In My Fair Lady, once Eliza conquers her language lesson, her personal victory demands that the characters burst into song, “The Rain in Spain,” a silly number in itself but necessary to depict their elation at her success.
 In Fiddler, Tevye and the men of the village drink a toast “To Life!” a rare moment of happiness in their dreary existence.
 In Ragtime (1998), Colehouse and Sarah express hope for their son’s future in “Wheels of a Dream.”
 Emotional climax songs usually bring the audience to their feet cheering.

 Songs that Tell Stories

-Narration songs: Not all pertinent action in drama occurs on stage.
-Narration songs describe events that we otherwise do not see.
+Not all pertinent action in a musical occurs on stage.
+In narration songs, characters describe events that we otherwise do not see.
 In a touching number in 1776, “Mama, look sharp,” a soldier tells how his best friends had fallen on the battlefield, crying for their mothers to find them before they died; his somber words give us the sense of being in the midst of the bloody chaos.
-In Ragtime Evelyn relates how the murder of a former lover by her husband became the “Crime of the Century” and boosted her career in vaudeville.
+In Ragtime, Evelyn relates how the murder of a former lover by her husband became the “Crime of the Century” and boosted her career in vaudeville.

 Songs with Special Functions